 Partnering with you to build your future in Australian healthcare

-MDA National is a Medical Defence Organisation (MDO) that works to protect Doctors by providing insurance and legal advice.
+MDA National is a Medical Defence Organisation (MDO) that works to protect Doctors by providing insurance and medico-legal advice.

-We are a mutual organisation — we are owned by our 54,000 Members and governed by Doctors and experts who guide our decisions.
+As a mutual organisation, we are owned by our Members and governed by Doctors and experts who guide our decisions.

-With over 100 years' experience, we're proud to support and protect our members when it really matters, so you can deliver the best healthcare to your patients.
+With 44,000+ Members and insureds, and over 100 years' experience, we're proud to support and protect our Members when it really matters, so you can deliver the best healthcare to your patients.

 We're Australia-wide with 3 main offices in Perth, Sydney, and Melbourne, and teams across the country.